Becavalier/hyperion/source/_posts/《Crafting-Interpreters》读书笔记（第 1-10 章）.md

 |  <i>*</i> or <i>+</i>   |  `while` or `for` loop  |
 |  <i>?</i>   | `if` statement |

+* It is possible to define a more complex grammar that’s difficult to parse using recursive descent. **Predictive parsing gets tricky when you may need to look ahead a large number of tokens to figure out what you’re sitting on**.
+If you can parse C++ using recursive descent — which many C++ compilers do, you can parse anything.

 16. A decent parser should:

 * Detect and report the error.